aldanajd/Data_Analyst/README.md

 * Overview: Using the API of the exchange called 'Bybit' to extract the trades made per second

-* Background: Exploring the API's found ways to POST, REQUEST and DELETE everything about trading, this is one of the useful functions that I used to elaborate my own trading algorithms
+* Background: Exploring the API I found ways to POST, REQUEST and DELETE everything about trading, this is one of the useful functions that I used to elaborate my own trading algorithms

 * Pandas, API